Vita & Contact

 “A Personal Perspective on Marriage, Time, Space, Uncertainty, and the Law,” 2011 Michigan State Law Review 229 (2011) (SSRN)

-“On Birthright Citizenship, We Should Honor the Constitution,” Daily Journal (Los Angeles and San Francisco) (2010) (SSRN)
+“On Birthright Citizenship, We Should Honor the Constitution,” Los Angeles Daily Journal (2010) (republished on this blog, Dec.
+25, 2025)

 “Swayne, Noah Haynes” (U.S. Supreme Court Justice), in The Yale Biographical Dictionary of American Law (Yale University Press, Roger K. Newman ed.
 2009) (p.
 532)